Auto Bake: Texture Baker & Exporter

 Bake Items

-Control how new items are added or how can they be edited.
+Control how new items are added to the lists, and how can they be edited.

 • Add New: Choose how many items are added to the list.